 - Soy sauce

-- Ginger (sushi ginger)
+- Ginger (sushi ginger) for serving

 For the sushi rice: In a large bowl, add rice and cover with lots of water.
 Stir rice in water with your hands, then pour off most of the water, and agitate 10 to 15 times by quickly moving your hand back and forth, swishing rice against side of bowl.
 Rinse the rice several more times, until the water that drains off of the rice is almost clear.
 Transfer the rice to a colander and let drain for 1 hour, undisturbed (only do this if you have time and want to, if not, it’s not a big deal).
 Transfer the rice to a rice cooker, add the water, cover and cook as directed by manufacturer’s directions.